kurianbenoy/kurianbenoy-website/_posts/2021-03-06-hostwebsite.md

 - Type
 - Value

-I know it is not a proper ending, just let me know in comments if I have missed anything.
+I know it is not a proper ending, just let me know in the comments if I have missed anything.
 It's always to better to do something than doing nothing.
-That's why I am continuing my weekly ramlings even though it's not perfect
+That's why I am continuing my weekly ramblings even though it's not perfect

 ~ Kurian Benoy

 ### References

 1. Github docs
-2. how to host your website on github pages-medium
+2. how to host your website on GitHub pages-medium
 3. Computer Networks, Andrew S Tanenbaum
-4. Use in website hosting-Domain Name, wikipedia
+4. Use in website hosting-Domain Name, Wikipedia